Yes, You Can Grow Hardy Hibiscus from Seed!

 - Sow seed indoors 6-12 weeks before the last frost depending on your zone.

-- Sow the large seed ½ inch deep into well-draining soil and keep at 60% humidity in full sun or under lamps.
+- Sow the large seed ½ inch deep into well-draining soil and keep it at 60% humidity in full sun or under lamps.
+Germination usually takes between 3-5 days.

 - After 4-5 weeks, transplant into larger pots, taking care not to disrupt the taproot.

-- As the last frost approaches in the spring, harden off the transplants during the day to achieve a stronger and more weather-resistant plant.
+- As the last frost approaches in the spring, harden off the transplants by placing them outdoors in the shade during the day to achieve a stronger and more weather-resistant plant.
+Gradually move to more sun each day until ready to plant in a week or two.

 - Better branching and thus more flowers can be achieved by pinching back the tips when the young plant is around 6-8 inches in height.